ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 As far back as I can remember, I have always had an interest in photography.
 Let me correct that and rather say that I have always been amazed at photographs and the stories behind them.
 I remember my parents always shooting photographs of us, as a family, on holidays and then the exciting feeling we used to share looking back at those images and telling stories about what we were looking at.

-In high school, I started skateboarding and reading skateboarding magazine and wishing that we could capture our group of friends the way those magazines had done.
+In high school, I started skateboarding and reading skateboarding magazines wishing that we could capture our group of friends the way those magazines had done.
 We used to steal our parents camera’s and shoot photographs without them knowing but when we received the photographs back from the printers, we realized that we never had a clue.
-I started investigating what worked and what didn’t and I eventually convinced my dad to buy a decent SLR so that I could learn.
-We had a lot of fun from them on although I have a bunch of really good photographs from our highschool skateboarding days, I also have a lot of rubbish.
+I couldn’t understand why we were taking photographs of the same kinds of tricks we were seeing in adverts but our images had no grandeur.
+I started investigating what worked and what didn’t and I eventually convinced my dad to buy a decent SLR so that we could learn a bit of photography together.
+We had a lot of fun from then on and although I have a bunch of really good photographs from our high-school skateboarding days, I also have a lot of rubbish.

-In 2000, I travelled to London for a few months and then onto Los Angeles, California, for a few months and I used this time to explore photography and try to get images that I could bring back to my family and friends to try get them to experience what I had over those months.
-I loved it, I loved seeing their faces when I had a good photo and I love it now that so many years on, I can look back and remember things almost exactly as they had happened.
+In 2000, I traveled to London for a few months and then onto Los Angeles, California, for a few months and I used this time to explore photography and try to get images that I could bring back to my family and friends to try get them to experience what I had over those months.
+I loved it, I loved the process of getting the images developed, I loved thinking through each shot before I took it, I loved sharing the images, I loved seeing peoples faces when I had a good photo and I love it now that so many years on, I can look back and remember things almost exactly as they had happened.

 I ended up studying photography and digital design for 2001 and 2002 and during this time, I had started working for a big design company and shooting as much as I can.
 Quite a few of my images were published and I really enjoyed the feeling of opening a magazine and seeing my work, it pushed me a lot to improve and work hard.
 I was trading under the name of Melon Graphics for all my freelance work and towards the end of 2002 I decided to resign from my job and really concentrate on what I was doing.

-Through Melon Graphics, I have shot photographs for top agencies, magazines, news papers, bands, celebrities and companies and really had a lot of fun doing what I enjoy and trying hard to do it well.
-Now that I am based in the United Kingdom, I am freelancing in my personal capacity and am focusing on band photography including music press, live music and promotional portrait photography.
+Through Melon Graphics, I have shot photographs for top agencies, magazines, newspapers, bands, celebrities and companies and really had a lot of fun doing what I enjoy and trying hard to do it well.
+Now that I am based in the United Kingdom, I am freelancing in my personal capacity and am focusing on portraiture as well as band photography including music press, live music and promotional portrait photography.

 What equipment do you use?